selfmanish01/Sorting_Algo_Visualizer/README.md

 - **Reset Visualization:**
   Reset the visualization at any point in time to restart the sorting process.

-## Upcoming Features

-We are committed to enhancing the project by adding more sorting algorithms and improving the visualization techniques.
-Your suggestions are valuable in shaping the future of **Shorting-Visualizer**.
-Please feel free to email your suggestions to bholak993@gmail.com.

 Thank you for exploring **Shorting-Visualizer**!